Qattara Depression: Climate

 The climate of the Qattara Depression is highly arid with annual precipitation between 25 and 50 mm on the northern rim to less than 25 mm in the south of the depression.
 The average daily temperature varies between 36.2 to 6.2 C during summer and winter months.
 The prevailing wind forms a largely bimodal regime with most wind coming from north easterly and westerly directions.
 This causes the linear dune formations in the Western desert between the Qattara Depression and the Nile valley.
 Wind speeds peak in March at 11.5 m/s and minimal in December at 3.2 m/s.

 The average wind speed is about 5 to 6 m/s.
-Several days each year in the months March to May khamsin winds blow in from the south and bringing extremely high temperatures as well as sand and dust with them.
+Several days each year in the months March to May khamsin winds blow in from the south and bring extremely high temperatures as well as sand and dust with them.

 Land use

 There is one permanent settlement in the Qattara Depression, the Qara Oasis.
 The oasis is located in the westernmost part of the depression and is inhabited by about 300 people.
-The Depression is also inhabited by the nomadic Bedouin people and their flocks, with the uninhabited Moghra oasis being important in times of water scarcity during the dry seasons.
+The Depression is also inhabited by the nomadic Bedouin people and their flocks, with the uninhabited Moghra Oasis being important in times of water scarcity during the dry seasons.

 The Qattara Depression contains many oil concessions, and several operational oil fields.
 The drilling companies include Royal Dutch Shell and the Apache Corporation.